 Take Action: Everyone reading this has achieved something simply by enduring the past year they never could have imagined as possible in our lifetime.
 Take a moment express gratitude for your own personal journey and resilience.
 Recognizing where you stand can lay the groundwork for where you want to go this year.
 Taking time out of your morning, a mid-day break, or implementing a bedtime ritual to reflect on what you are thankful and grateful for is a healing practice.
 Taking time to express gratitude can help you see the forest through the trees, even on the darkest days.

 If you follow the above recommendations, your list of micro-resolutions can start to stack up.
-Taking action can be a powerful antidote to stress, hopelessness and anxiety in many cases.
+Taking action can be a powerful antidote to stress, hopelessness and even some forms of anxiety.
 Take control of your goals and resolutions today by taking one micro-step at a time.
 Let us know how it goes!